TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-cantrdp-diagnostics-defaultoutdenyall.md

 ## **Recommended Steps**

 If the access control (security rules) result is not desired, view the [Effective Security Rules](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal) to determine if the addition or modification of a customer-defined security rule is required.
-If this traffic should be allowed outbound, create a <!--$TrafficDirection-->[TrafficDirection]<!--/$TrafficDirection--> basic rule specifying port <!--$DestinationPort-->[DestinationPort]<!--$DestinationPort--> and action Allow.
+If this traffic should be allowed outbound, create a <!--$TrafficDirection-->[TrafficDirection]<!--/$TrafficDirection--> basic rule specifying port <!--$DestinationPort-->[DestinationPort]<!--/$DestinationPort--> and action Allow.